Lucas Glover: Nationwide Tour

-2004: PGA Tour rookie
+PGA Tour

 In his rookie season on tour, Glover made 17 of 30 cuts while recording two top-10s and five top-25s.
 His best finishes came at the Wachovia Championship and the FUNAI Classic at the Walt Disney World Resort where he finished in a tie for 10th.
 He earned $557,454 and finished 134th on the money list, just shy of the top 125 which would have earned him his tour card for 2005.
 This forced him to go back to Q-School, although he was ultimately able to regain his card.

-2005: First PGA Tour victory

 Glover had a much better second year on tour.
 He made 16 of 28 cuts while recording 7 top-10 finishes and 9 top-25 finishes.
 He picked up his first PGA Tour victory at the FUNAI Classic at the Walt Disney World Resort in dramatic fashion by holing a 35-yard bunker shot on the 18th hole for birdie to avoid a playoff with Tom Pernice Jr. Glover went on to finish 30th on the money list with earnings of $2,050,068.

-2006–2007: Continued success

 Despite not winning an event in 2006, Glover played well on tour.
 He made 23 of 31 cuts and finished in the top-10 9 times and the top-25 17 times.
 His most impressive finish came at the WGC-Bridgestone Invitational where he finished in a tie for fourth.
 Another impressive finish came at The Tour Championship where he finished in a tie for eighth.
 He also made his first cut in a major at the PGA Championship where he finished in a tie for 46th.
 Glover earned $2,587,982 in 2006 and finished 31st on the money list.
 He was ranked in and out of the top 50 of Official World Golf Rankings during the year.

 2007 was another good year for Glover.
 He made the cut in 22 of 29 events and recorded three top-10s and 13 top-25s.
 His best finish came at the PODS Championship where he finished in a tie for fourth.
 Glover earned $1,664,167 on the year and finished 53rd on the money list.
 He was selected for the 2007 Presidents Cup where the United States defeated the International team 19½ to 14½.
 Glover went 2–3 in his matches.

-2008: Slump

 2008 was not as successful as previous years for Glover.
 He made 20 of 26 cuts but only recorded two top-10s and eight top-25s.
 His best finishes came at the Verizon Heritage and the Buick Open where he finished in a tie for 7th.
 He earned $998,491 in 2008 and finished 105th on the money list.